CharlotteKub/CharlotteKub/README.md

 My name is Charlotte and I am a first-year PhD student in Political Behavior at the Department of Government at LSE.
 I did my Bachelor and Master at Humboldt University in Social Science and another MSc in Applied Social Data Science from LSE.
 In my free time I love to cook, going to concerts (from Taylor Swift to Black Sabbath) and reading fiction.

+In my thesis,  I aim to explore how individuals' local environments influence political behavior, using micro-level geospatial data to disentangle the material impacts of rising regional inequality and the unique social identities shaped by the spatial divide between urban and rural citizens.

 ## ⚡ Research Interests

 - Contextual Political Behavior